Fritz Faiss

-Life and work
+Early life and education

 Faiss was born on March 6, 1905, in the town of Furtwangen, a town in the Black Forest section of Germany.
 He studied at the Bauhaus, where he was influenced by various artists including Paul Klee and Wassily Kandinsky, as well as the Stuttgart Academy of Fine Arts.
 He also had training as a medical doctor.

+Career

 Faiss flourished in his art and teaching until the Nazis took power, and thereafter he was viewed by the German government as a degenerate artist.
 He was harassed by the Gestapo and forbidden to work as an artist, and much of his artwork was destroyed.
 Eventually he was sent by the Nazis to a forced labor camp, where he spent about a year and became very sick.
 After the war, he returned to his art and teaching.

 In 1951, he emigrated to the United States, where he settled in Pasadena, California.
 He became renowned for his hot wax artwork known as encaustic painting, but he also became an expert painter using many other methods including monotypes, water colors, tempera, lithography, woodcuts, stained glass, and line drawings.
 Much of his art has biblical, mythological, and mystical themes.
-He taught at UCLA and Otis Art Institute, and eventually became a tenured professor of art at California State University, Northridge, where he retired as professor emeritus in 1973.
+He taught at UCLA and Otis Art Institute and eventually became a tenured professor of art at California State University, Northridge, where he retired as professor emeritus in 1973.
 His artwork has been installed and exhibited throughout the world, including France, Italy, Germany, England, and the United States.

-Personal life
+Personal life and death

 Faiss was married to Janet Wullner until his death in 1981 at the age of 76.